neihhien/neihhien.github.io/_pages/about.md

 # Selected Experience

+# Professional Experience

 ## 💼 Apprentice in Data Science at Pierre Fabre Dermo-Cosmetics

 As part of my training, I completed a 2.5-year apprenticeship in Data Science at Pierre Fabre Dermo-Cosmetics.
 This experience was incredibly enriching, providing me with numerous opportunities to learn and grow.
 In the final 6 months, I worked on the **OptiSen Project** 🔬, focusing on the prediction of consumer preferences and the sensory profiles of facial care products based on their formulations.
 Through this project, I applied cutting-edge methods, such as ***preditive models***, ***explainable AI*** techniques, and developed practical tools to support product formulation.
+The project is an inovation for the formulation  by combining model interpretion and correlation analysis to